Homemade Corn Tortillas are so easy to make and once you try a batch, you’ll never buy them from the store again.

 Ready in 30 minutes, these two-ingredient corn tortillas will make taco night your favorite night of the week.
-Making tortillas from scratch is easy and once you try it you’ll never go back to store-bought ones.
+Making tortillas from scratch is easy; once you try it, you’ll never return to store-bought ones.

-It took a while to muster up the courage to try making corn tortillas from scratch, but just like my Best Ever Flour Tortillas recipe, once you make these them at home, you’ll never want to buy store-bought again.
+It took a while to muster up the courage to try making corn tortillas from scratch, but just like myย Best Ever Flour Tortillasย recipe, once you make these at home, youโll never want to repurchase store-bought.

 You Only Need Two Ingredients